- Forward

 • Requirements:

-• Sign posts (at intersections) each with its own transmitter
+• Sign posts (at intersection); each with its own transmitter

 • Receiver (in the vehicle)

-• An optional range-finder (in the vehicle) can be used to improve the accuracy
+• A range-finder can be used to improve the accuracy

 Terrestrial Triangulation Systems